 The sutler's main customers were the men and women at the fort.
-This included the officers and their wives, laundresses (who traded soap and lard for various items), the surgeon, and even the Army itself made purchases at the sutler store.
+This included the officers and their wives, laundresses (who traded soap and lard for various items) and other NCO wives, the surgeon, and even the Army itself made purchases at the sutler store.
 However, the majority of the sutler's customers were the enlisted men.

 Officers and their wives also frequented the sutler store.
 They would often make purchases for dinner parties and would buy things such as furs to adorn their homes.
 Because they were not as likely to desert and made significantly more money (starting salary for a lieutenant was twenty-one dollars a month), there was no credit limit for the officers.
 Also an officer could buy stronger spirits than the enlisted man.
 The reason for this preferential treatment was tied in part to the officers' social status.
 Another possible factor was the fact that the officers on the Council of Administration set the prices for items charged.
 Thus favorable treatment toward officers could lead to higher prices and more profit for the sutler.

 Besides doing business with the military, the sutler did a substantial trade with the civilians and local Indian tribes.
 Local farmers from Missouri (four miles away) often traded eggs, dairy products, meat, and produce at the sutler store in exchange for clothing material, toys for their kids, pipe tobacco and any other items that would have interested them.

 The trade with the Indians was primarily in furs and jewelry which the Indians would exchange for other items not readily available to them.
 Hiero T. Wilson, the sutler at Fort Scott knew Creek and Cherokee and also learned the Osage language so that he could conduct business with that tribe.

 Because he traded with all of these people, the sutler would have an interest in cooperation between these various parties, thus becoming an agent in maintaining peaceful relations on the frontier.

 This article was written by staff at Fort Scott NHS